Further Revised; 4/8/14

 However little evidence exists that this spectrum is needed for freshwater aquarium plant growth.

-Part of the problem is the use of warm white and cool white emitters, such as the Cree XTE 3000k warm white which is not an emitter best used for aquatic applications.
-It has a lot of light in the yellow and green range, that is not useful.
+Part of the problem is the use of warm white and cool white emitters, such as the Cree XPG 3000k warm white which is not an emitter best used for aquatic applications.

-The use of cooling fans implies that the Maxspect Razor also uses “Current Reduction” versus the vastly superior PWM to control the emitters.
+The use of cooling fans implies that the Maxspect Mazarra as well as the Maxspect Razor R420R, TMC V2 iLumenAir 900, & Zetlight ZT6600 also use “Current Reduction” versus the vastly superior PWM to control the emitters.

 See: Aquarium LED Lighting; PWM